 Washed-up true crime writer Ellison Oswalt finds a box of super 8 home movies in his new home that suggest the murder that he is currently researching is the work of a serial killer whose work dates back to the 1960s.

-True-crime writer Ellison Oswalt moves his family into a house where a horrific crime took place earlier, but his family doesn't know.
-He begins researching the crime so that he can write a new book about it to help his flailing career.
-He uses some "snuff" film footage he finds in the house to help him in his research, but he soon finds more than he bargained for.Written by
+Crime writer Ellison Oswalt moves his family into a house where a horrific crime took place earlier, but his family doesn't know.
+He begins researching the crime in hopes of writing a book about it.
+Oswalt examines video footage that he finds in the house to help him in his research, but he soon discovers more than he bargained for.Written by

 Michael Hallows Eve

 8 of 9 people found this review helpful.

 Was this review helpful to you?